dmcb/photography-by-derek-mcburney/src/_posts/2013-11-25-rawson-lake-sarrail-ridge.md

 - Distance: 11km
 - Duration: 4.5 hours
 - Difficulty: First half easy, second half challenging
+description: "I love hiking, especially in September, when the air gets crisp, the colours start turning and the sun starts struggling to stay up in the sky.
+Originally on this day we were going to hike Paradise Valley near Lake Louise, but our projected group of 8 dropped down to 3 and we became one short of the 4 person minimum for hiking that area."
 ---
 I love hiking, especially in September, when the air gets crisp, the colours start turning and the sun starts struggling to stay up in the sky.
 Originally on this day we were going to hike Paradise Valley near Lake Louise, but our projected group of 8 dropped down to 3 and we became one short of the 4 person minimum for hiking that area.